denys-olleik/accounting/readme.md

 Personally, I think accounting is snake oil—it's all made up.
 Do you think some distant alien civilization also came up with debits, credits, and all the other 🐂💩 that comes with it?
 I didn't think so.

 Ask anyone to give you a one-sentence definition of accounting, and you'll realize just how stupid everyone is.
+I won't even try.

 ## Set Up